-“We’re based behind the Social Club on Dover Road and take people from 10 years old.
+“We take people from 10 years old.
 You’ve got to be willing to put the work in.
 It’s a disciplined sport, and it’s hard work.
 You need to be able to keep focused on training for an hour.
 And let’s be honest, even the warm up is hard work, so it’s good that everyone here is here because they want to work.

 “You can box competitively until you’re 35 years old, and we go up to that.
 But then people do want to stay on and practice and keep their fitness up which is really important.
 We’re not going to let you go just because you’re too old to compete!
 We’re an inclusive club.”